ngaisteve1/ATMConsole_WithDB/README.md

 - User is not allow to withdraw or transfer more than the balance amount.
 A minimum RM20 is needed to maintain the bank account.
 - If user key in the wrong pin more than 3 times, the bank account will be locked.
 - Cannot duplicate NRIC
-- Starting account balance needs minimum RM50.00
+- Starting account balance needs minimum RM20.00 (Saving Account) and RM500 (Current Account).
 - Card PIN code needs to be 6 digit number.
 - Account number is 7 digit (auto-generated for this demo)
 - ATM Card Number is 9 digit (auto-generated for this demo)